cisagov/get.gov/posts/2024-01-31-new-way-to-get-a-.gov.md

 ## What else is new?

 We’ve shared a [summary of new registrar features](../about/product).
+A few recent updates:
-Recent updates include how domain managers can add other users without our help and expiration dates now show in the domain dashboard.
+- Domain managers can add other users without our help
+- Expiration dates now appear in the domain dashboard

 We’re excited to continue making things better!
-You can check our progress at <https://github.com/cisagov/manage.get.gov>.
+You can follow our progress at <https://github.com/cisagov/manage.get.gov>{.usa-link--external}.